-The college has a clean and beautiful campus which spread across 13.8 acres of land.
-There are 35 classrooms, 8 laboratories, 1 main library, 2 auditoriums, 2 A/C Seminar halls, 1 Computer Centre, 1 inter net café, hostels for men and women, department level faculty rooms and library to facilitate the overall development of all the students.
-Student support facilities like clean drinking water facility, women rest room, napkin vending machine, clean urinals, cafeteria etc are available in the campus.
+The college has a clean and beautiful campus which spread across 13 acres of land.
+The college has adequate infrastructural facilities like classrooms, laboratories, library, faculty rooms, seminar halls, auditorium, computer centre, internet café, play ground, and hostels.
 The college has a policy of creating and upgrading physical and ICT-related infrastructure to meet the growing needs of the institution.
 All individual departments have computers, laptops, photocopier and LCD projector.
-The college has 97 kW generators for the power back up and a solar energy generating system.
-The college is having a rain harvesting system with capacity to store 3,00,000 litres and a renewable energy system to substitute conventional sources of energy.
+The college has generators to meet the power supply failure.
+The college is having a rain harvesting system with 1,00,000 litres and a renewable energy system to substitute conventional sources of energy.
 CCTV digital monitoring system covering the entire campus and public announcement system have a great role in maintaining the discipline in the campus.